0xTunay/nvim/README.md

 How install NeoVim 8+ version?

-Setup 0: you need uninstall any neovim you might have installe
+Setep 0: you need uninstall any neovim you might have installe
 ~~~
   sudo apt remove neovim -y
 ~~~